-Students interested in the three field courses on applying behavioral science to policy may read summaries of each course below.
+Students interested in field courses on applying behavioral science to policy may read summaries of each course below.
 Samples of past projects conducted by students enrolled in these courses can be found here.

 Questions can be directed to: Shibeal_OFlaherty@hks.harvard.edu.